Urgent Care Wait Times

 When you need prompt medical attention for an injury or illness that is not life-threatening and cannot wait for an appointment with your regular physician, Pardee Urgent Care locations are a great option for you and your family.
 They are not intended, however, for serious, life-threatening emergencies requiring the full services of a hospital.
 If you are experiencing a life-threatening emergency, please visit the Pardee Emergency Department or call 911.

-Pardee Urgent Care also offers comprehensive Occupational Health Services at all three locations as well as onsite health services.
-Learn more.
+Pardee Urgent Care also offers comprehensive Occupational Health Services at all four locations as well as onsite health services.

 Hours of Operation